Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 # 1. World

 The most important part of every RPG is its world.
-It's what gives the characters life and their adventure meaning.
+It's what gives the characters life and the adventures meaning.
 By design, _Vade Mecum_ is world-agnostic, meaning it is built to work in any universe with any theme in any time period.

 Does this mean we hang you out to dry when it comes to designing your World?
 Of course not!

-_Vade Mecum_ provides a number of pre-built World Kits that will provide the resources you need to start adventuring.
+_Vade Mecum_ provides a number of pre-built "World Kits" that will provide the resources you need to start adventuring.
 This includes everything from weapons and armor, places and people, and adventuring classes.
 We will highlight some of these kits below, but their complete documentation can be found in the kit itself.

 ## _Vale of Myths_ (High Fantasy)

+This high fantasy kit is set in a kingdom-controlled dominion where characters will face the dangers of evil kings, dark magic users, and monsters only found in myth and legend.

 | Focus        | Class      | Description                                                          |
 | ------------ | ---------- | -------------------------------------------------------------------- |